samnar2017/heuristicInvestigations/README.md

 We will have to extract all data data = { "Transaction ID": [ ], "Transfers": [ ], "Consensus Timestamp": [ ], "Status": [ ] }
  that occurred from 0.0.1155594 between a given time frame.

-Start Timestamp: 1/20/2025, 9:14:29 AM - When the transaction was initiated.
+Start Timestamp:√ä1/20/2025, 9:14:29 AM - When the transaction was initiated.

 End Timestamp: 1/20/2025.
-2:38:55 PM – For experimental purposes we will suppose that all small transactions to others accounts were made before that timestamp.
+2:38:55 PM √ê For experimental purposes we will suppose that all small transactions to others accounts were made before that timestamp.

-We will suppose that the final transactions of the fractioned values occurred from account 0.0.1155594 to the different other accounts were final, and the user didn’t try to add another level of complexity for the investigation.
+We will suppose that the final transactions of the fractioned values occurred from account 0.0.1155594 to the different other accounts were final, and the user didn√ït try to add another level of complexity for the investigation.
 Therefore we shall exclude the positive transactions from our data.json file.

-Let’s clean the json file:
+Let√ïs clean the json file:

 import json